appbaseio/Docs/content/docs/reactivesearch/react-searchbox/quickstart.md

 sidebar: 'docs'
 nestedSidebar: 'react-searchbox-reactivesearch'
 ---

-[react-searchbox](https://github.com/appbaseio/react-searchbox) provides declarative props to query Elasticsearch and bind the search state with the UI components.
-The [react-searchbox](https://github.com/appbaseio/react-searchbox) library provides a built-in component called SearchBox to render a search bar to perform search powered by Elasticsearch.
-It also provides a general purpose [SearchComponent](/docs/reactivesearch/react-searchbox/searchcomponent/) to bind to UI components for creating Facets and Results.
+[react-searchbox](https://github.com/appbaseio/searchbox/tree/master/packages/react-searchbox) provides declarative props to query Elasticsearch, and bind UI components with different types of search queries.
+As the name suggests, it provides a default UI component for searchbox.

 ## Installation

-To install React Searchbox you can use `npm` or `yarn` to get set as follows:
+To install `react-searchbox`, you can use `npm` or `yarn` to get set as follows:

 ### Using npm